crxssed7/core/README.md

 # Core

-A REST API that serves download links for torrents and other media.
+A REST API that serves image links for comics and manga.